Content Efficiency: Five Types to Create at the Same Time

 As a content creator, you’ll need to use CTA’s that are more aligned with the audience of the specific page.
 This will mean the creation of custom CTA’s.
 For example, if you have a guide as your long-form content, your short-form content will be about the contents of the guide.
 The CTA will also be about the contents of the guide.

 You’ll need to match the right CTA to the right content.
-You need to attract people who’re already interested in the solution your product offers and want to know more about it.
+You need to attract people who are already interested in the solution your product offers and want to know more about it.
 That‘ll only happen when your offer is aligned with your free or paid offer.
-If you have an offer for red widgets, but the guide is about blue widgets, you won't get so many people to click over to the long-form content.
+If you have an offer for red widgets, but the guide is about blue widgets, you won’t get so many people to click over to the long-form content.

 Fourth: Drive People to Your Content